 Voting is now compulsory in local government elections.

-Anyone who is enrolled on the State roll for an address in a municipal area, is automatically enrolled for the municipal area as well.
+Anyone who is enrolled on the State Roll for an address in a municipal area, is automatically enrolled for the municipal area as well.

 Other people who own or occupy land in the municipal area, or are the nominated representatives of a corporate body which owns or occupies land in the municipal area, are also eligible to enrol, but must lodge an application with the General Manager.